igniteit-eu/cfb/README.md

 ## Vision

 CFB isn’t just another incremental improvement on Bazel or Buck.
-It’s a ground-up rethinking of what a build system can be in a decentralized world.
+It’s a "back to basic", ground-up rethinking of what a build system can be in a decentralized world.

 - Deterministic builds without the central bottleneck.
 - Shared computation and caching across peers.